JTostitos/snippets-enhancements-bugs/README.md

 <img src="https://user-images.githubusercontent.com/17661536/181813316-bddd46f7-150a-4bbd-abf1-17ef8b7d4f8b.png" width=200 />
 </p>

-## Snippets Enhancements and Bug Tracker Repository
+## Snippets Studio Enhancements and Bug Tracker Repository

 You can use this github repository to request enhancements or report bugs on the [issues page](https://github.com/JTostitos/snippets-enhancements-bugs/issues).
-I'm the only person developing Snippets so ehancements or bugs will not be made, fixed, or released instantly.
-Please still report them though so I can work on it as soon as humanly possible 🙂.
+I'm the only person developing Snippets Studio so enhancements or bugs will not be made, fixed, or released instantly.
+Please still report them though so I can work on it as soon as possible 🙂.

 ### How can you request an enhancement or report a bug?